-

 Cardiff City

 Kevin Lloyd was a skilful attacking leftback with Caersws who caught the eye of several Football League clubs.
-Hereford were the club who signed him to eventually make 51 league appearances before a move to Cardiff City which yielded another 33 matches.
+Hereford United were the club who signed him to eventually make 51 league appearances before a move to Cardiff City which yielded another 33 matches.
 Kevin returned to Caersws, but moved on to Bath City of the Dr Martens League before serious injury ended his career.

 Chris King